argoproj/argo-workflows/.github/ISSUE_TEMPLATE/bug_report.md

 * Have you double-checked your configuration?
 Maybe 30% of issues are wrong configuration.
 * Have you tested to see if it is fixed in the latest version?
 Maybe 20% of issues are fixed by this.
-* Have you tried using the PNS executer instead of Docker?
+* Have you tried using the PNS executor instead of Docker?
 Maybe 50% of artifact related issues are fixed by this.

 ## Diagnostics

 👀 Yes!
 We need all of your diagnostics, please make sure you add it all, otherwise we'll go around in circles asking you for it:

 What Kubernetes provider are you using?

 What version of Argo Workflows are you running?

 What executor are you running?
 Docker/K8SAPI/Kubelet/PNS/Emissary

-Did this work in a previous version?
-I.e. is it a regression?
+Which version was it working in?

 Are you pasting thousands of log lines?
 That's too much information.

 ```bash
 # Either a workflow that reproduces the bug, or paste you whole workflow YAML, including status, something like: